Program at a Glance

 The Georgia WIC program is the nation's fifth largest Special Supplemental Nutrition Program for Women, Infants and Children.
 The Food and Nutrition Service administers the program at the federal level and provides funds to state agencies for implementation.
 At the state level, the Georgia Department of Public Health, Georgia WIC Program administers the program.

 WIC has provided nutrition education and supplemental foods to low income families for over thirty years.
-In federal fiscal Year (FFY) 2013, Georgia’s WIC provided benefits to approximately 283,710 participants.
-WIC contributes approximately $307 million to the state's economy.
+In federal fiscal year (FFY) 2015, Georgia’s WIC provided benefits to approximately 264,299 participants.
+WIC contributed $263.5 million to the state's economy in FFY 2015.

 There are approximately 1,400 authorized vendors that are participating in the WIC food delivery system who were redeeming approximately one million vouchers each month.